Feng Boxuan: Club career

-Feng Boxuan moved aboard in 2013 and joined Portuguese side Oriental Dragon, who was founded by capital of China.
+Feng moved abroad in 2013 and joined Portuguese side Oriental Dragon, who was founded by the capital of China.
 He signed for Campeonato de Portugal side Torreense in October 2015 and was promoted to their first team in December 2015.
 He made his senior debut on 6 December 2015 in a 1–0 away defeat against Real, coming on as a substitute for Liu Junshuai in the 76th minute.
 On 20 December 2015, he scored his first senior goal in his third appearances for the club against Sacavenense, which Torreense won 2–0.
 He scored another goal of the season on 10 January 2016 in a 3–0 home win against Coruchense.
 Feng made 14 league appearances for Torreense in his second season with the club.
 On 13 November 2016, he scored his first goal of the season in a 1–0 away win against Vilafranquense.
 His second goal came on 27 November 2016 in a 4–1 home win against Angrense.

 Feng transferred to Chinese Super League side Guangzhou Evergrande in July 2017.
-On 19 July 2017, he made his debut for the club in a 4–2 defeat against Guangzhou R&F at Yuexiushan Stadium in the first leg of 2017 Chinese FA Cup fifth round, coming on as a substitute for Yu Hanchao in the 73rd minute.
+On 19 July 2017, he made his debut for the club in a 4–2 defeat against Guangzhou R&F at Yuexiushan Stadium in the first leg of the 2017 Chinese FA Cup fifth round, coming on as a substitute for Yu Hanchao in the 73rd minute.
 On 10 August 2017, he made his Super League debut in a 3–0 away win against Liaoning FC as the benefit of the new rule of the league that at least one Under-23 player must be in the starting line-up and was substituted off by Yu Hanchao in the 22nd minute.
 He would go on to establish himself as a squad player within the team as the club won the 2019 Chinese Super League.

+On 20 July 2020, Feng joined Henan Jianye (re-named as Henan Songshan Longmen in 2021) on loan for the 2020 Chinese Super League season.
+He would make his debut for the club on 26 July 2020 in a league game against Jiangsu Suning in a 4–3 defeat.
+This would be followed by his first goal for the club, which was in a league game on 5 August 2020 against Guangzhou R&F in a 1–1 draw.
+For the following season he would return to Henan for another loan period on 8 April 2021.
+He would once again establish himself as regular within the team and on 28 April 2022, he joined Henan on a permanent deal.

+On 30 March 2023, Feng joined Chinese Super League club Beijing Guoan.